REVOLT N REIGN Terms & GLOSSARY

 Not instant-speed

-Resolve once, then do not remain in play
+Resolve once; do not remain in play

-When removed, Bills return to their owner's hand unless exiled
+Return to owner’s hand unless exiled

 10 total in the base subset